Skip to main content

 Criticality Analysis

-Asset prioritization and business impact assessment
+Asset prioritization and business impact assessment.

-Business‑Impact & Dependency Mapping
+Business-Impact and Dependency Mapping

-Asset Classification & Ownership
+Asset Classification and Ownership

-Risk Prioritization & Validation
+Risk Prioritization and Validation

 Situational Awareness

-Threat landscape monitoring and intelligence
+Threat landscape monitoring and intelligence.

-External Threat Intelligence & Sharing
+External Threat Intelligence and Sharing

-Internal Telemetry & Detection Engineering
+Internal Telemetry and Detection Engineering

-Regulatory & Business Horizon Scanning
+Regulatory and Business Horizon Scanning

 Threat Informed Defense

-Intelligence-driven security controls
+Intelligence-driven security controls.

-Adversary Mapping & Threat Modelling
+Adversary Mapping and Threat Modelling

-Detection & Response Engineering
+Detection and Response Engineering

 Validation (Purple Team / BAS)